 - Encourage Arrowmen to actively participate in the lodge functions and seal their membership in the OA by becoming a Brotherhood Member.

 The representative should be an older Scout that younger Scouts look up to and be someone who lives by the scout Oath, Law and OA Obligation.
-To apply, use Troop Representative Form.
-Questions can be sent to the VCP or the Lodge Chief.
+To apply, use this Troop Representative Form.
+Questions can be sent to Liam Doherty – Vice Chief of Administration or the Mike Fowler- Lodge Chief.

 In 1999, the Boy Scouts of America oversaw a number of council mergers.
 In 2000, the Morris-Sussex Area Council (based in Denville, NJ) and the Watchung Area Council (based in Mountainside, N.J.) underwent such a merger, forming the Patriots’ Path Council – now based out of Cedar Knolls, N.J.